Modscraper Modscraper Minecraft

 • Recipe-book awareness.
 Panels track the recipe-book panel's open/closed state so they don't fight for screen real estate.

 • Auto-wrap + auto-scroll.
-TextLabel.setWrapWidth() triggers automatic line wrapping; ScrollContainer provides scrollable regions with mouse-wheel input.
+TextLabel.setWrapWidth() triggers automatic line wrapping; ScrollContainer provides scrollable regions with mouse-wheel input; long text scrolls into view on overflow.

 • Universal cursor capture.
 Compensates for vanilla teleporting the cursor to window center on screen transitions.